anybox/anybox.recipe.odoo/README.rst

 base_url
 --------

-URL to download official and nightly versions from (assuming the archive filenames are constistent with those in OpenERP download server).
+URL from which to download official and nightly versions (assuming the archive filenames are constistent with those in OpenERP download server).
 This is a basic mirroring capability::